 I (Monique Laurent) received my PhD in Mathematics at U. Paris Diderot in 1986.
 After working two years at CNET (Paris) I became in 1988 researcher at CNRS, affiliated with ENS Paris from 1992.
 I was a Humboldt Fellow at Bonn Institute of Discrete Mathematics in 1990-92.
 In 1997 I joined Centrum Wiskunde & Informatica (CWI) in Amsterdam as senior researcher and in 2009 became a part-time full professor in Tilburg.
 I serve on the editorial boards of SIAM J. on Optimization (2001-2015), SIAM J. Discrete Mathematics (2007-2019), Mathematics of Operations Research (2001-2013), SIAM J. Mathematics of Data Sciences (2018--), and Mathematical Programming (2012--).
 I became a SIAM Fellow in 2017 and was elected a member of the Royal Netherlands Academy of Arts and Sciences (KNAW) in 2018 and of the Royal Holland Society of Sciences and Humanities (KHMW) in 2019.
 I am currently co-recipient of an ENW-Groot grant from NWO.

-My field of research is discrete mathematics and optimization.
-My focus is in developing algebraic, combinatorial and geometric methods for the design of efficient algorithm for hard combinatorial optimization and polynomial optimization problems, with a recent interest in applications to quantum information theory.
+My field of research is in discrete mathematics and optimization, with focus on algebraic, combinatorial and geometric methods for the design and analysis of algorithms for combinatorial and polynomial optimization problems.
+For details please see my personal homepage (with CV).